Advanced Diploma in Counselling Practice (450 g.l.h. Level 5 equivalent) (NCPS Accredited) Course Information

 This course is for people who already use counselling skills in the course of their work, or who wish to acquire these skills to develop their work potential.
 It enables people to practice counselling skills in a variety of settings.

-The CPT Advanced Diploma in Counselling Practice ( 450 g.l.h.)
-(NCPS Accredited)
+The CPT Advanced Diploma in Counselling Practice ( 450 g.l.h.
+Level 5 equivalent) (NCPS Accredited)

 SYLLABUS:

-UNIT 1: FOUNDATION UNIT CORE THEORETICAL APPROACHES TO COUNSELLING & PSYCHOTHERAPY (90 HOURS)
+FOUNDATION UNIT 1: CORE THEORETICAL APPROACHES TO COUNSELLING AND PSYCHOTHERAPY AND APPLICATION OF THEORY TO PRACTICE (130 HOURS TOTAL)

 Person-centred/Humanistic Counselling